 Notably, the documentary is complimented by an article about the same subject matter from January 28, 2016 titled, “The Challenger Space Shuttle Disaster, 30 Years Later.”
 I shared this article with my students to provide background information and to ensure their understanding of both tragedies.

 In addition to watching the documentary and discussing the article, I asked my students to get into small groups.
 I then gave them a worksheet with the following five questions to pair and share:

 What was the external image of the National Aeronautics and Space Administration (NASA) before the Challenger disaster on January 28, 1986 – and how did that influence the internal culture at NASA?

-- How did the need for NASA’s Space Shuttle program to be self-funded influence it’s organizational culture, managerial operations, and decision-making process – especially as it relates to their willingness to take risks?
+How did the need for NASA’s Space Shuttle program to be self-funded influence it’s organizational culture, managerial operations, and decision-making process – especially as it relates to their willingness to take risks?

 How did pressure to launch the Shuttle and “amorally calculating managers” result in the death of the 7 astronauts?

 What changes were made to the Shuttle program as a result of the Challenger disaster?
 Did any of the recommendations address changes that needed to be made within the culture at NASA?

-- What were the similarities between the Space Shuttle Challenger and Space Shuttle Columbia disasters?
+What were the similarities between the Space Shuttle Challenger and Space Shuttle Columbia disasters?
 Why did NASA’s engineering culture, leadership philosophy, and safety policies still cloud its decision-making and lead to the second disaster?

 The Columbia disaster was equally as emotional, though by that point, I had experienced many other trials and tribulations of adult life, so it was a less shocking.
 Knowing that many of the same organizational issues caused the loss of a second Shuttle and her crew made me equally as frustrated and sad.